 By Joice Alves

-(Reporting by Joice Alves, Editing by William Maclean and Andrew Heavens)
+(Reporting by Joice Alves, additional reporting by Kevin Buckland; Editing by Alexander Smith)